ratsprotocol/rats-protocol-website/src/article/en/omniapp.md

 ---
-title: "Omnichain dApp with MAP Protocol"
+title: "Omnichain dApp with RATS Protocol"
 description:
 lang: en
 ---

 Omnichain dApp refers to decentralized apps that do not rely on any trusted third parties, but use truly decentralized methods to achieve cross-chain capabilities.
-You can use [MAP Protocol](/what-is-map-protocol), the peer-to-peer omnichain network focused on cross-chain interoperability, to build your Omnichain dAPp.
+You can use [RATS Protocol](/what-is-map-protocol), the peer-to-peer omnichain network focused on cross-chain interoperability, to build your Omnichain dAPp.

-MAP Protocol decentralized cross-chain flow
+RATS Protocol decentralized cross-chain flow

-The following diagram illustrates the process for omnichain dApps to achieve decentralized cross-chain functionality, showing transactions related to dApp logic activities transmitted from Ethereum through the MAP Relay Chain to Polygon.
+The following diagram illustrates the process for omnichain dApps to achieve decentralized cross-chain functionality, showing transactions related to dApp logic activities transmitted from Ethereum through the RATS Relay Chain to Polygon.